-After learning of the celebration in Mexico and Latin America, children’s book author Pat Mora helped create a new holiday in the United States emphasizing the importance of literacy for children of all linguistic and cultural backgrounds, linking families to diverse books, languages and cultures.
+After learning about Mexico’s tradition of celebrating April 30th as El Día del Niño, children’s book author Pat Mora helped create a new holiday in the United States emphasizing the importance of literacy for children of all linguistic and cultural backgrounds, linking families to diverse books, languages and cultures.

-This page is for the use of California libraries in planning and funding Día celebrations and children/family literacy programs in general.
+This page is to help California public libraries plan and fund Día celebrations and children and family literacy programs.

-Todos los niños, todos los días—all the children, every day!
+Todos los niños, todos los días — every child, every day!

-REFORMA National.
 REFORMA National is offering five $300 mini-grants for Día programming to public and school libraries.
-This grant is open NOW and applications will be accepted until March 18, 2019.
-Details
+Visit REFORMA’s webpage to apply.
+Application deadline is February 15, 2021.

 - Celebrating Children and Books (American Library Association)